 Life in Ontario means winter weather for much of the year, and for many Ontarians it also means snowmobile season.
 By ensuring the protection of your equipment and having coverage, should you injure yourself or others, you can hit the great wide snowy open with confidence.

 What does snowmobile insurance cover?

 For snowmobile insurance, you can purchase specific coverage for your type of sled.
-A standard package will include collision, comprehensive, bodily injury liability and property damage liability.
-Snowmobile insurance must contain the following minimum coverages:
+A comprehensive (standard) package will include collision, comprehensive liability, however, snowmobile insurance must contain the following minimum coverages:

-- Statutory Accident Benefits Coverage provides supplementary medical, rehabilitation, attendant care, caregiver, non-earner, income replacement, and dental benefits if you are killed or injured in an accident, regardless of the party responsible.
+- Statutory Accident Benefits Coverage provides supplementary medical rehabilitation, attendant care, caregiver, non-earner and income replacement if you are killed or injured in an accident, regardless of the party responsible.

-- Uninsured Automobile Coverage provides financial compensation of up to $25,000 for you and your family if you are injured or killed by an unidentified driver or by an uninsured motorist.
+- Uninsured Automobile Coverage provides financial compensation of up to $25,000 (subject to a deductible) for you and your family if you are injured or killed by an unidentified driver or by an uninsured motorist.
 This also covers damage to your vehicle caused by an unidentified driver.

 Is snowmobile insurance required?